andrewhawk1ns/cm2media-theme/README.md

 # Starter theme

-A starter Gulp.js, Bootstrap 4 theme for website development.
+A starter Gulp.js, Bootstrap 4 WordPress theme for website development.

 ## A Gulp Bootstrap 4 boilerplate that supports: